 The Notes will be general obligations of the County.
 All of the taxable property within the County is subject to the levy of ad valorem taxes, without limitation as to rate or amount, to pay the principal of and interest on the Notes.
 The enforceability of rights or remedies with respect to the Notes may be limited by bankruptcy, insolvency or other laws affecting creditor's rights or remedies heretofore or hereafter enacted.

 MARKET PROTECTION

-In addition to the issuance of the Notes, the County may issue additional bond anticipation notes, as necessary, during calendar year 2018.
+The County does not anticipate issuing any bonds within the next ninety (90) days, but may issue additional bond anticipation notes, as necessary, during calendar year 2019.